225-201-Great Vocals

 Writer/Composer: Barbra Streisand / Paul Williams (1976)

-This beautiful offering by Barbra gives us her a third entry on our list.
+This beautiful offering by Barbra gives us her a 3rd entry on our list.
 As one of the most beloved and respected singing artists from the 1960s and well into the 21st century, her heralded career has spanned all types of musical changes in the industry.
-She has mastered Pop / Theater / Movie / even Rock, with her multi-talented songwriting skills, numerous record albums, acting, as well as producing.
+From the very beginning, we’re captivated, “Love, soft as an easy chair / Love, soft as the morning air / One love that is shared by two / I have found with you.”
+She has mastered Pop / Theater / Movie / Blues / even Rock, with her multi-talented songwriting skills, millions of albums sales, her movie roles in acting, as well as producing.
 This is a clarion example of her smooth-sailing performance in low, heartfelt, breath-controlled moments to her slowly rising soprano finale…Pitch Perfect and Exquisite!